data1050-classroom-f19/lab02-mongodb-quicklearnerjustin/README.md

 Due: November 1, 2019 @ 11:59PM

 <h2>Introduction</h2>
 This assignment is an introduction to MongoDb.
 MongoDb is a document-based database...
+It is interesting

 <h2>Assignment</h2>
 In this assignment, you will be tasked with inserting and querying data from MongoDb.
+Lab 02 1050

 <h3>Part 1</h3>
 Fill in the necessary TODOs in etl.py